 Furthermore, toiletries such as 50 ml deodorant and 400 ml shampoo are both sold for approximately 1.6 BHD.
 A tube of toothpaste is 1.2 BHD and a men's haircut at an expat area will set you back around 3.5 BHD.

-Private education in Bahrain does not come cheap, as the average monthly rate for a Preschool is almost 197 BHD.
-As for an International Primary School, expect to pay 2,850 per year for one child.
+Private education in Bahrain does not come cheap, as the average monthly rate for a Preschool is almost 108 BHD.
+As for an International Primary School, expect to pay 2,214 BHD per year for one child.